tensorflow/docs/site/en/api_docs/python/tf/compat/v1/reduce_any.md

 Reduces `input_tensor` along the dimensions given in `axis`.
-Unless `keepdims` is true, the rank of the tensor is reduced by 1 for each entry in `axis`.
+Unless `keepdims` is true, the rank of the tensor is reduced by 1 for each of the entries in `axis`, which must be unique.
 If `keepdims` is true, the reduced dimensions are retained with length 1.

 If `axis` is None, all dimensions are reduced, and a tensor with a single element is returned.